New algorithms for Feynman integral reduction and $\varepsilon$-factorised differential equations: Conclusions

 \section{Conclusions}

 In this work, we provided a detailed description of an algorithm outlined in ref.~\cite{e-collaboration:2025frv}.
-This algorithm identifies a basis of master integrals whose differential equations are $\eps$-factorised and have at most logarithmic singularities.
+This algorithm identifies a basis of master integrals whose differential equations are $\eps$-factorised.
 The approach has the advantage of not requiring any previous knowledge of the underlying geometry associated with the maximally cut Feynman integral.
 The algorithm consists of two steps: first, the selection of master integrands that satisfy differential equations in Laurent polynomial form in $\eps$ and compatible with a filtration, and second, the rotation of these differential equations to $\eps$-factorised form.

 In the first step, we perform integration-by-parts reduction within the framework of twisted cohomology, supplemented with a specific ordering criterion in the Laporta algorithm.
 We observe that for all tested cases, the corresponding system of differential equations exhibits a Laurent polynomial form with respect to the regulator $\eps$.
 Even more constraining, the deepest pole in the differential equation is dictated by a certain combinatorial filtration of the basis elements, whereas the maximum exponent in the $\eps$ expansion is bounded to be one.
 We say that such a differential equation is $F^{\bullet}$-compatible.